xp44mm/Notebook/Compilers/Finite Automata.md

 To apply the state minimization procedure to the DFA's generated in Section 3.8.3, we must begin Algorithm 3.39 with the partition that groups together all states that recognize a particular token, and also places in one group all those states that do not indicate any token.
 An example should make the extension clear.

-Example 3.41 : For the DFA of Fig. 3.54, the initial partition is
+**Example 3.41:** For the DFA of Fig. 3.54, the initial partition is

 {0137, 7}{247}{8, 58}{7}{68}{Ø}